Evolutionary origin of religion

 The evolutionary origin of religion and religious behavior is a field of study related to evolutionary psychology, the origin of language and mythology, and cross-cultural comparison of the anthropology of religion.
 Some subjects of interest include Neolithic religion, evidence for spirituality or cultic behavior in the Upper Paleolithic, and similarities in great ape behavior.

 Nonhuman religious behavior

 Humanity's closest living relatives are common chimpanzees and bonobos.
 These primates share a common ancestor with humans who lived between six and eight million years ago.
-It is for this reason that chimpanzees and bonobos are viewed as the best available surrogate for this common ancestor.
+It is for this reason that chimpanzees and bonobos are viewed as the best available surrogates for this common ancestor.
 Barbara King argues that while non-human primates are not religious, they do exhibit some traits that would have been necessary for the evolution of religion.
 These traits include high intelligence, a capacity for symbolic communication, a sense of social norms, and realization of "self" continuity.

 Elephants perform rituals for their dead.
 They demonstrate long periods of silence and mourning at the point of death; later, elephants return to grave sites and caress the remains.
 Some evidence suggests that many species grieve death and loss.